dfelinto/blender-manual/manual/grease_pencil/modifiers/color/opacity.rst

    The color transformation will be applied to the stroke/fill color or stroke Hardness.
    When Hardness is selected the opacity affects the stroke's transparency (alpha) from the center to the border.

-   Stroke and Fill, Stroke, Fill, or Hardness
+   Stroke & Fill, Stroke, Fill, or Hardness

 Uniform Opacity
    When enabled, makes the opacity equal for the entire strokes.